-Actions planned to enhance coordination between public and private housing and social service agencies

-The City will continue to work to strengthen relationships with DuPage County and with county-wide nonprofit social service agencies and housing providers, including the DuPage Housing Authority.
-We will work with these organizations to enhance coordination between public and private agencies and between nonprofit agencies providing different services to the same clientele.
+Actions planned to enhance coordination between public and private housing and social service agencies will work with these organizations to enhance coordination between public and private agencies and between nonprofit agencies providing different services to the same clientele.
 Many nonprofit agencies have already developed these partnerships and the City will consult with them to determine how we can help to enhance these efforts.